Harleyoc1/Harleyoc1/README.md

 <br>
 <p align="center">
-  A Computer Science graduate mainly working on projects in Java, Python, and C++.
+  I am a Software Engineer with experience in Java, Python, and C++.
 </p>

 <h1 align="center">